-Wiring diagram showing ICAD digital outputs wired with customer supplied auxiliary relays NOTE: The same 24 V d.c. power that powers the ICAD can be used with the ICAD digital outputs to power auxiliary relays (or other small load devices) but the system will no longer be galvanically isolated.
+The same 24 Vd.c. power supply that powers the ICAD can be used with the ICAD digital outputs to power auxiliary relays (or other small load devices), but please note that the system will no longer be galvanically isolated.